 Understanding the Euro: The Main Currency of Europe

-The Euro (€) is the official currency of the Eurozone, currently used daily by approximately 350 million people.
-As of January 1, 2026, it is the primary legal tender for 21 out of 27 European Union (EU) member states.
+The Euro (€) is the official currency of the Eurozone and is used daily by around 350 million people.
+As of January 1, 2026, 21 of the 27 European Union member states have adopted the Euro as their official currency, while the remaining EU countries continue to use their own national currencies.

 Key Characteristics